rankutah/blog/sites/rank-utah/content/locations/grand-junction-co.md

 ## Ready to grow in Grand Junction?

 Your website should be fast, mobile‑first, and easy to find — so people on the Western Slope can call, request a quote, or visit.
-I build custom sites that load quickly, look great, and help you win local searches in Grand Junction.
+As a freelance website designer, I build custom sites that load quickly, look great, and help you win local searches in Grand Junction.

 {{< button url="/contact" text="Contact" >}} {{< button url="/services/website-design" text="See Work" >}}